Commercial Barrel-Aging

 In some cases, a barrel that’s dried out will have loose rings.
 Give it a good look, especially on the inside, though, because sometimes all a loose ring needs is to be hammered back into position.

 Notice any staves aren’t lining up quite right or may have a little wiggle to them?
-That’s a sign that things are getting pretty dry – and it’s probably going to leak
+That’s a sign that things are getting pretty dry – and it’s probably going to leak.

 Heads sometimes warp as a result of loss of moisture.
 However, not all warping means there’s no liquid inside.